IamCarron/SecOS/README.md

 SecOS is designed for users who want a fast, secure experience similar to AtlasOS but with a greater emphasis on security and privacy.
 It is ideal for those who don't primarily use their computers for gaming.

-SecOS adheres to Microsoft's official methods.
+SecOS adheres to Microsoft's official methods and [Winodws 11 Hardening](https://github.com/beerisgood/Windows11_Hardening) guide.

 ## 📚 How to install?